-As the focus of the second episode of Series 8, Into the Dalek, Rusty was a Dalek like no other, a character that initially seemed like it could be the universe’s only example of a Dalek that was good, until the Twelfth Doctor discovered that it was simply suffering a malfunction, cured the problem, and instead taught Rusty to hate the Daleks.
+As the focus of the second episode of Series 8, Into the Dalek, Rusty was a one-of-a-kind, a character that initially seemed like it could be the universe’s only example of a Dalek that was morally good.
+That is, until the Twelfth Doctor discovered that it was simply suffering a malfunction, cured the problem, and instead accidentally taught Rusty to hate the Daleks.
 At the end of Into the Dalek, we see Rusty leave for parts unknown, but what happened to this unique Dalek?

 Escaping the Dalek Fleet

-At the end of Into the Dalek, Rusty leaves the Human hospital ship Aristotle and joins the rest of his kind in their saucer, and he then presumably stays undercover until he reaches a strategic positions.
-Interestingly, early drafts for Into the Dalek depict Rusty self-destructing in a manner similar to the Metaltron from Dalek, though this was cut from the final episode.
+At the end of Into the Dalek, Rusty leaves the Human hospital ship Aristotle and joins the rest of his kind in their saucer, and he then presumably stays undercover until he reaches a strategic position.
+Interestingly, early drafts for Into the Dalek depict Rusty self-destructing to destroy the saucer in a manner similar to the Metaltron from Dalek, though this was cut from the final episode.

-What is known is that Rusty would survive and live among for the Daleks for a time before defecting and waging an unending war against his own race.
-Rusty would go on to destroy countless Daleks and he became somewhat of a legend.
-According to the Twelfth Doctor, Rusty would go on to live for billions of years, slaughtering Daleks and becoming somewhat of a legend.
+What we do know is that Rusty would survive and live among for the Daleks for a while before defecting and waging an unending war against his own race.
+Rusty would go on to destroy countless Daleks, and he became somewhat of a legend both among his own people and in the wider universe in general.
+According to the Twelfth Doctor, Rusty would go on to live for billions of years, slaughtering Daleks and becoming a quasi-mythical figure.